The Class Pay Gap: Data & Analysis 2022

 The class pay gap by ethnicity and gender

-Chinese£53,605£1,116
+Chinese£53,605£1,116 £4,609

 Class pay gap by sectors

-There are pronounced differences among ‘elite’ groupings, with CEOs making the most money and showing the largest class pay gap of £16,748 between those from professional-managerial and working-class origins.
-They are followed by finance managers with a gap of £11,427.
+There are pronounced differences among the ‘elite’ groupings, with the CEOs making the most money and showing the largest class pay gap of £16,749 between those from professional-managerial and working-class origins.
+They are followed by finance managers with a class gap of £11,427.
 In contrast, scientists, life science professionals, social worker/welfare professionals, engineers, journalists, and academics are paid much less and show much smaller class pay gaps.
 Scientists from working-class origins did not suffer any ‘class penalty’ at all.
 If anything, a ‘class premium’ is found.
 That is, scientists from working-class origins and working in top-level (NSSEC 1) positions make £4,600 more than their colleagues from professional-managerial origins.
 The table shows the details of the intra-elite groupings’ earnings and class pay gaps.

-‘Elite’ OccupationsSalary of Class 1Class pay gap within group
+Elite OccupationsSalary of Class 1Class Pay Gap within Group

-Social workers/welfare workers£38,584-£2,088
+Social workers/welfare workers£38,584 £2,088

 Class pay gap by region